fkdosilovic/gpustatus/README.md

 # gpuinfo

-A simple CLI for getting information about GPUs from you servers listed in SSH config (`.ssh/config`).
+A simple CLI for getting information about GPUs from servers listed in SSH config (`.ssh/config`).

 **Note**: Currently, only NVIDIA GPUs are supported.